 - Relocation – domestic and international;

 - Changing a child’s name.

-- What happens if I cannot agree arrangements for our children with the other parent?
+- What happens if we cannot agree on arrangements for our children?

 - What type of Order do I need – Child Arrangements, Specific Issue or Prohibited Steps?

 - Will the court be on my side?

 - Can I take my children on holiday abroad?